maarten-pennings/6502/README.md

 Of course we hook up GND (twice) and VCC.

 All input pins (I made them yellow) need to be connected.
 All signal pins (RDY, IRQ, NMI, RES, SO) are low-active, so I hooked them via a pullup to VCC.
-My pull-ups are 2k2 ohm.
+My pull-ups are 2k2Ω.
 The φ0 is the clock-input, we hook it to the osccilator (see below).
 The RES not only has a pull-up, it is also hooked to the reset circuit (see below).